-‘The Word‘ by Ella Wheeler Wilcox is a short three stanza poem that is made up of sets of four lines, or quatrains.
+‘The Word‘ by Ella Wheeler Wilcox is a short three-stanza poem that is made up of sets of four lines, or quatrains.
 These quatrains are regular in their rhyme scheme and length.
-The second and fourth lines of each quatrain rhyme and first and third lines of each are sightly longer, and end without a rhyme.
+The second and fourth lines of each quatrain rhyme and the first and third lines of each are slightly longer and end without a rhyme.

 Summary of The Word